neillrobson/neillrobson.github.io/src/drafts/fluid-css.md

 >
 > <cite><a href="https://danlj.org/mkj/">Michael Johnson</a></cite>

-I tend to use light color schemes at low monitor-brightness settings for day to day work.
+I tend to use light color schemes at a low monitor brightness for daily work.
 My preference is purely personal, and I appreciate designs that function equivalently with both light and dark color schemes.